Hovercraft-Studio/oversite/server/README.md

     - Can we send a message to remove a key on the clients?
 - Selectively hydrate the app state from the new api routes
   - WIP Started in AppStoreDistributed - `init-keys`
-  - TD implementation in AppStore component w/keys par
+  - TD implementation in AppStore component w/keys par & json load
+    - Need a server port config in the TD app component

 Nice-to-haves?

+- Java/Haxademic updates
+  - Add heartbeat to Java client
+  - Add sender to Java client
+  - Add ws?sender= queryparam to Java client
 - Maybe just keep these in the Monitor?
   - Add `sender` to JS table
   - Add `sender` to TD table